AkuraDiary/build-your-own-retrofit/README.md

 I'm trying to use the generalization and abstraction for the parser so that it can be used easily and support list and nested object parsing.
 There are some rules to make in creating the data classes `models` to achieve the desired results
   - The attribute names should be identical / reflecting the field name in the JSON response
   - The attribute should be using `var` instead of `val`
-  - The attribute should be Nullable ie
+  - The attribute should be Nullable
   - The attribute should be initiated as null

 ```kotlin